abelardopardo/ontask_b/docs/Install/index.rst

      SECRET_KEY=4o93jf0572094jv...

 #.
+Modify the line starting with ``LTI_OAUTH_CREDENTIALS`` and include a
+comma-sepparated list of pairs key=secret for LTI authentication.
+See the section  :ref:`authentication` for more details about this type of authentication.

+#.
 Create a new folder with name ``logs`` in the OnTask top folder (next to
    the ``requirements`` folder).
 This folder **is different** from the folder